shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     uint256 public proposalsCount = 0;
 ```

-`MEMBER` and `STAKEHOLDER` are the two roles for members and stakeholders which will be used to define access control features in smart control.
+`MEMBER` and `STAKEHOLDER` are the two roles in the DAO which will be used to define access control features.
+The value of each constant is the [keccak256](https://solidity-by-example.org/hashing/) hash which creates a deterministic unique identifier.

-`votingPeriod` is the time provided to stakeholders for the voting on a proposal and proposalsCount keeps the count of all the proposals.
+`votingPeriod` is the amount of time provided to stakeholders to vote on a proposal and `proposalsCount` keeps the count of all the proposals.

 ```solidity
     modifier onlyMember(string memory message) {